-1.1.
-Background
+1.1 Background

-Modeling and simulation of particle collisions for a wide range of collision types has been a subject of scientific interest for almost two centuries.
-However, while the forward simulation of collisions is relatively well understood [Truesdell and Muncaster 1980; Haile 1992], their reversible simulation is much less so.
+Modeling and simulation of particle collisions for a wide range of collision types has been a subject of scientific interest for a long time.
+However, while the forward simulation of collisions is relatively well understood, their reversible simulation is much less so.
 Here, we study the problem of modeling and simulating elastic collisions reversibly.

-In a system of N identical hard spherical particles colliding with each other in a d-dimensional box, every elastic collision, in general, yields an underspecified system of equations and inequalities [Truesdell and Muncaster 1980].
+In a system of N identical hard spherical particles colliding with each other in a d-dimensional box, every elastic collision, in general, yields an underspecified system of equations and inequalities [TM80].
 The underspecified nature of the system gives rise to interesting challenges for reversibility, such as the issue of memory accumulation and the need for unbiased phase space coverage.

 In each multi-particle collision of $n \ll N$ hard particles in d dimensions, the velocities represent nd variables in the post-collision state, which are related to the nd velocities in the pre-collision state via conservation laws.
 Upon applying conservation of momenta and kinetic energy, one is left with nd - d - 1 unspecified degrees of freedom.
 Deterministic solutions to this underspecified system add new constraints that correspond to specific additional assumptions on the collisions.
-For example, in a 2-particle collision, determinism may be induced by exchanging velocity components along the line joining the centers of the two particles [Lubachevsky 1991; Marin 1997a; 1997b; Hontalas et al. 1989].
-Such deterministic solutions are relatively easy to model, but they are physically unrealistic and artificially constrain the phase space.
-Nondeterministic solutions can be obtained by infusing the appropriate amount of randomization needed to cover the phase space of the underspecified system in a complete and unbiased manner.
+For example, in a 2-particle collision, determinism may be induced by exchanging velocity components along the line joining the centers of the two particles [Lub91, Mar97a, Mar97b, HBD+89].
+Non-deterministic solutions can be obtained by infusing the appropriate amount of randomization needed to cover the phase space of the underspecified system in a complete and unbiased manner.
 Of particular concern, is accounting for geometric constraints, e.g., disallowing particle-overlapping at all times.

 The goal of our work is to develop a modeling and simulation framework which accurately and completely recovers the pre-collision state from the post-collision state of all particles involved in every collision in a sequence of collisions in the system, with essentially no memory overhead.